turlockmike/hataraku/docs/sdk-proposal.md

-# Extend Agent Framework Proposal
+# Hataraku SDK Proposal

 ## Overview

-The Extend Agent Framework provides a powerful, flexible framework for building AI-powered agents and automation tools.
+Hataraku is a powerful framework that serves three main purposes:
+1. A headless agentic client for running AI-powered tasks and automation
+2. An MCP (Multi-Context Protocol) server for creating and managing agents
+3. An SDK framework for building and running your own agents

 It offers a clean, intuitive API for creating agents, defining custom tools, managing tasks, and handling the complete lifecycle of AI interactions.

 ## SDK Core Concepts

 ### Agents

-Agents are the primary actors in the Extend ecosystem.
-They can be configured with specific capabilities, tools, and behaviors.
+Agents are the primary actors in the Hataraku ecosystem.
+They can be configured with specific capabilities, tools, and behaviors, and can be run either through the headless client or as part of your own application using the SDK.

 ### Tools